 CLASS TUITION: Fall 2017 session / 10 weeks

-Tuition included two professionally recorded CDs, a digital download and a beautifully illustrated songbook with family activity suggestions.
+Mixed Age class tuition includes two professionally recorded CDs, a digital download and a beautifully illustrated songbook with family activity suggestions.
 Classes include parent education to help parents understand and enhance their child's music development.
 Families will also receive a quarterly e-newsletter and access to the national informative website.
 New families receive a DVD and booklet "Music Together at Home: Helping Your Child Grow Musically" a guide for parents and caregivers.

 New Family 1st child $185 / Returning Family 1st child $175 / Sibling $120.00 / Infant Sibling under 6 months - free

 Prescott 11:00 class beginning 10/12 will run for 8 weeks instead of 10.

 To arrive at the pro-rated tuition when registering, use the code: eleven

 "Once we believe in ourselves, we can risk curiosity, wonder, spontaneous delight, or any experience that reveals the human spirit." ~ ee cummings